Health Management

 Infectious Disease |

-Addressing the Barriers to Optimized HIV Management: Navigating ART and PrEP Decision Making for Improved Clinical and Economic OutcomesThe human immunodeficiency virus (HIV) is a lentivirus that causes HIV infection and over time acquired immunodeficiency syndrome (AIDS).
+Best Practices in the Prevention and Management of HIV: Optimizing PrEP and ART Managed Care Decision Making for Improved Clinical and Economic OutcomesThe human immunodeficiency virus (HIV) is a lentivirus that causes HIV infection and over time acquired immunodeficiency syndrome (AIDS).
 AIDS is a condition in humans in which progressive failure of the immune system allows life-threatening opportunistic infections and cancers to thrive.
-HIV infects vital cells in the human immune system such as helper T cells, macrophages, and dendritic cells.
+HIV infects vital cells in the immune system such as helper T cells, macrophages, and dendritic cells.
 HIV infection leads to low levels of CD4+ T cells through a number of specific mechanisms.
 When CD4+ T cell numbers decline below a critical level, cell-mediated immunity is lost, and the body becomes progressively more susceptible to opportunistic infections.
 The CDC estimates that 1,218,400 persons in the United States aged 13 years and older are living with HIV infection.
-Additionally, an estimated 15,815 people died from HIV and AIDS in 2021.
+Additionally, an estimated 15,815 people died from HIV and AIDS in 2022.
 Fortunately for patients with HIV, several new therapies have become available over the past year, including long-acting injectable therapies for both treatment and PrEP and options for heavily treatment-experienced (HTE) patients.
-With so many new options entering the treatment paradigm, it is critical that medical directors, practicing physicians, nurses and other healthcare professionals are updated on these emerging options and guidelines and strategies for implementing them into the treatment paradigm and individualizing therapy, which will ultimately improve clinical and economic outcomes. |
+With so many new options entering the treatment paradigm, it is critical that medical directors, practicing physicians, nurses, and other healthcare professionals are updated on these emerging options and guidelines and strategies for implementing them into the treatment paradigm and individualizing therapy, which will ultimately improve clinical and economic outcomes. |

 Navigate to: Preventive Health & Lifestyle Medicine | Behavioral Health | Chronic Illness: Autoimmune, Cardiovascular, Diabetes, Infectious Disease, Musculoskeletal/Rheumatology, Neurological, Ophthalmology, Pulmonary, Urology , Additional Topics |